Race Date: August 3rd, 2019, 8am START

 All athletes will be finishing at the 26th street ball fields (Recreation Complex).
 Athletes will not be turning onto 25th as we have in past years.
 After the event, the Awards Ceremony and Buffet lunch will be held at the 26th Street Recreation Complex (26th Street and Brigantine Avenue), after the last athlete crosses the finishline.

 During the race, no spectators are allowed in the transition area.
 Athletes only.
 Helmets are a must and please DO NOT Draft on the bike leg.
+Headphones and Earbuds are NOT permitted during the race for safety reasons.
+Any of the aforementioned violations will result in an automatic DISQUALIFICATION.
 We all want to continue to have a safe race.
 Remember that we are sharing the roads with locals and visitors and some may not know about the race.